CoinFlip Logo

 A coin is a cryptocurrency that has its own independent blockchain network.
 Confusingly, crypto coins are also sometimes called “native tokens” because they are native to their individual blockchain.

-For example, bitcoin (BTC) is the most popular coin and is powered entirely by its own blockchain network.
-Another popular coin is ethereum (ETH).
+For example, Bitcoin (BTC) is the most popular coin and is powered entirely by its own blockchain network.
+Another popular coin is Ethereum (ETH).
 The Ethereum blockchain can be used to execute smart contracts and build decentralized applications.
 Users can send and receive assets and pay for the computing power required to carry out specific tasks using the blockchain’s native token, ETH.

 While the technology behind coins is often built from scratch, they can take inspiration from their predecessors.
-For example, take litecoin (LTC), which was built using Bitcoin’s source code but modified to work much faster.
-To take things further, dogecoin (DOGE), another popular coin, was designed based on litecoin’s code.
+For example, take Litecoin (LTC), which was built using Bitcoin’s source code but modified to work much faster.
+To take things further, Dogecoin (DOGE), another popular coin, was designed based on Litecoin’s code.

 What is a token?